bokand/page-collection/README.md

 To this end, multilinks allow:

-* Content negotiation for server-side feature detection and fallback.
+* Serving a graceful fallback via the `<link href="multi:..." rel="alternate">` mechanism.

-* JavaScript-based feature detection (of `<a>`'s `allow` attribute) so authors wishing to provide multilinks to their users can feature detect.
+* JavaScript-based feature detection so authors wishing to provide multilinks to their users can feature detect (TODO: determine the right mechanism).

 * A worst-case fallback to a plain text list of links.
 While inconvenient, the data is human-readable and usable.